FunnelKit

 What is WooCommerce Order Status and Why It’s Important?

-WooCommerce order status refers to distinct stages through which an order gets processed within WooCommerce.
+WooCommerce order status refers to the distinct stages in your fulfillment pipeline through which an order gets processed within WooCommerce.

-It represents the current stage of an order that provides information about its processing and fulfillment phase.
+It represents the current stage of an order and provides information about its processing and fulfillment.

-These statuses convey the progress of an order from the moment it gets placed to the time it gets delivered to the customer.
+These statuses convey the progress of an order from the moment it is placed to the moment it is delivered to the customer.

 To check an order status, navigate to WooCommerce ⇨ Orders.